tencentyun/intlcloud-documents/product/监控与管理/访问控制/商用案例/云点播相关案例/01-授权子账号拥有云点播的所有权限_intl.md

-### Authorize a sub-account with all permissions of Tencent Cloud VOD
+### Grant a sub-account full permissions to access Tencent Cloud VOD services

 A sub-account Developer under the enterprise account CompanyExample (ownerUin is 12345678) requires full management permissions of Tencent Cloud VOD under the enterprise account CompanyExample.